-Dr Kate Dashper
+Dr Katherine Dashper

-About Dr Kate Dashper
+About Dr Katherine Dashper

 Kate specializes in the social and cultural aspects of sport, leisure and events.
 She has expertise in relation to gender and equality, and in researching encounters between human and nonhuman animals in a variety of sport, leisure and event spaces.